Deep Dive

 1. CLI & Package Update System (2025)

-What this means: This is bullish for $ELIZAOS because it significantly improves the developer experience.
-Easier updates mean developers can integrate new features and security patches faster, leading to more stable and innovative agents built on the platform.
-It signals a focus on professional tooling and long-term ecosystem health.
+What this means: This is bullish for ELIZAOS because it makes the developer experience much smoother and safer.
+Easier updates mean developers can access new features and security fixes faster, encouraging more building on the platform and leading to a healthier, more active ecosystem.

 (Update Command - ElizaOS Documentation)